Unirep/Unirep/packages/docs/docs/getting-started/create-unirep-app.md

 Provable Data 2 = 4
 Provable Data 3 = 5
 ```
-and user can claim he has data:
+the user can claim they have data:
 ```shell
 Claim Data 0 = 2
 Claim Data 1 = 2